 13. Sambar Recipe

 Sambar is a lentil recipe that is the best accompaniment for any of these South Indian Snacks or lunch items.
 This goes well with dosa, idli, vada, and rice recipes.
 Toor dal, or pigeon pea lentil, is the key ingredient in the sambar recipe.
-Again, the spice mix (sambar masala), curry leaves, and tamarind paste make this extra tangi delicious.
+Again, the spice mix (sambar masala), curry leaves, and tamarind paste make this extra tangy and delicious.

 14. Karam Podi/ Idli Podi/ Gun Powder